sjstoelting/MODx-htmlToPDF/readme.md

 ###Usage of TCPDF###

-This MODx snippets uses TCPDF, available at [http://www.tcpdf.org/](http://www.tcpdf.org/), to create the PDF Files from the content of a web document, published with MODx.
+This MODx snippet uses TCPDF, available at [http://www.tcpdf.org/](http://www.tcpdf.org/), to create the PDF Files from the content of a web document, published with MODx.
 TCPDF is part of the package.
 TCPDF itself is licensed under LGPL V3, as described at [http://www.tcpdf.org/license.php](http://www.tcpdf.org/license.php).